Photo credits: Lauren Todd, Communications Secretary, Berrien RESA.

 My passion and research was hybrid drugs and cancer.
 This passion made lab amazing.
 Every day I was excited to go into lab and try and learn and find new things.
 People were so helping and the mood was always inquisitive.
 Whether I was rotovapping or refluxing, filtering or “washing dishes”, I was thoroughly enjoying myself: much more than I would have being lectured to.

 I made mistakes, but the beauty of lab is that I can learn from them.
 Never again will I prop a round bottom flask against my phone to grab filter paper (It may or may not have broken).
 Never again will I turn the ionized water faucet fully on and completely soak myself.
 And never again will I open up butyl isocyanate outside of the fume hood (don’t ask).
 In this short time, I have already tapped into a hidden passion that I can see translating into my future and possibly my career.
 With that, I look forward to continuing my research at Andrews’s labs next semester.

-Synthesis and Insecticidal Properties of Glycine Betaine Esters
+Synthesis and Antibacterial Properties of Glycine Betaine Esters

 Synthesis and Anti-Cancer Properties of Boronic Acid Substituted Curcuminoids

 My name is Samantha Ekanayake, and as a senior at Edwardsburg High School in my final months of high school, I often find myself asking the questions of “what now?” and “where to?”
 Outside of school, I love playing basketball and piano.
 Yet, math and science have always been a huge part of my life and so, when given the opportunity for early research, I was ecstatic.